JackTrapper/BankItems-Classic/README.md

 An addon that remembers the contents of your bank, bags, mail, equipped, currency, AH, void storage and display them anywhere in the world.
 Also able to remember/display the banks of any character on the same account on any server, as well as searching and exporting lists of bag/bank items out.

 Type `/bi` or `/bankitems` to see what is currently in your bank.
 You must visit your bank once to initialize.
-Type /bigb or /bankitemsgb to see what is currently in your bank.
-You must visit your guildbank once to initialize.
+Type `/bigb` or `/bankitemsgb` to see what is currently in your bank.
+You must visit your guild bank once to initialize.

-- /bi clear : clear currently selected player's info
+- `/bi clear` : clear currently selected player's info
-- /bigb clear : clear currently selected guild's info
+- `/bigb clear` : clear currently selected guild's info

 Read below for other commands.

 BankItems will also remember the contents of Guild Banks if you are able to view them.
-Use /bigb to see them.
+Use `/bigb` to see them.
 Note that Guild Banks are a shared repository and changes can occur to it by other members of your guild.

 FuBar plugin for BankItems
 --------------